sapphirethunderbird/Resume-Analyser/README.md

 ## predict.py

-For testing predicted category based on processed resume.
+For testing predicted category based on processed resume. <br>

+> Also works on test data

 ## advice.py